 Sell More Stuff

-Once you connect your store to MailChimp, you can put your purchase data to use by creating automations that make it easy to communicate to—and follow up with—your customers, so you can drive more sales and improve your bottom line.
+Once you connect your store to Mailchimp, you can put your purchase data to use by creating automations that make it easy to communicate to—and follow up with—your customers, so you can drive more sales to your website or landing page and improve your bottom line.

 - Recover abandoned carts.
 Reach out to customers who navigate away from their online shopping cart without completing a purchase.
 Send an email (or series of emails) to remind them what they’ve left behind and encourage them to return to your store.
 You can even add personalized product recommendations to give your customers more options and increase your conversion rate.
 On average, campaigns that include product recommendations generate 31% more revenue than campaigns without them.